 Automating and upgrading packaging lines can reduce costs, improve productivity, and increase capacity to meet customer demand.
 However, be aware that your existing packaging will most likely require some redesign to perform on the new or improved equipment lines.

 Additionally, your adhesive, ink, labels, and other materials can be affected.
 For these reasons, we recommend you involve your suppliers in the initial stages of any project that impacts your packaging.
 Suppliers have the experience and knowledge to help you through the transition.

 Machine speed, seal pressure, and temperature all contribute to packaging line performance.
 Your package materials, structure, ink, labels, and adhesives are designed to perform according to how a machine operates at specified speeds.
-Packaging designed for hand packing will almost certainly require alteration in order to meet the speed and efficiencies expected from ;automation.
+Packaging designed for hand packing will almost certainly require alteration to meet the speed and efficiencies expected from a new process.